Giorgos Famelis: Club career

-Famelis started his football career at AO Vouliagmenis and he didn't take long to arouse the interest of the people of AEK Athens, when they attended a match of his club in order to watch his then teammate, Kostas Frantzeskos.
-In the summer of 1988, he was acquired by the yellow-blacks and he helped the team to a large extent, being a useful tool in the hands of Dušan Bajević for three seasons.
-He was often the "twelfth player" of the team, won the 1989 championship with AEK.
-An highlight in his career with AEK was the match on 5 May 1991 scoring a brace in an imposing 2–5 victory over Apollon Athens away from home.
-During his spell at AEK he won a Championship, a Super Cup and a League Cup.
+Famelis started playing football in 1980 at Aris Voulas.
+He was transferred to Panathinaikos in 1983 and he was immediately loaned to AO Vouliagmenis.
+There, he was scouted by AEK Athens in a match that they had gone to watch his teammate, Kostas Frantzeskos.
+In the summer of 1988, AEK were interested in signing him and despite the agreement between the presidents of the clubs, the transfer stuck due to the exorbitant clause of 30 million drachmas that Panathinaikos put for his transfer to AEK.
+The solution was found through a three-year loan with a purchase option.
+He helped the team to a large extent, being a useful tool in the hands of Dušan Bajević, as he was often the "twelfth player" of the team.
+In his first season with AEK, Famelis won the 1989 championship.
+On 5 May 1991 he scored a brace in an away 2–5 win over Apollon Athens.
+During his spell at AEK he won a championship, a Greek Super Cup and a Greek League Cup.

-He left in the summer of 1991 and joined Apollon Athens for a season.
-He then signed for Panionios, playing in the second division for a season, where they got promoted.
-In 1995 he moved to the third division side, Panetolikos, where he contributed winning the league in their group and getting their promotion to the second division, in the end of the season.
+After his loan expired in the summer of 1991 he was reloaned to Apollon Athens for a season.
+He then was released from Panathinaikos and signed for Panionios, playing in the second division for a season, where they got promoted.
+In 1995, he moved to the third division side, Panetolikos, where he contributed in winning the league of their group and getting their promotion to the second division, in the end of the season.
 In 1996 he signed for Marko, where he ended his career at the end of the season.

 After football

 After the end of his career as a footballer, Famelis worked as a scout in Panionios, worked in the small national teams, was a partner of Fernando Santos in Greece.
 In 2013 he became the General Manager of Asteras Varis.
 From January 2015, he took over as a scout for the academies of Panathinaikos.
 In July 2019, he resigned and was added to the scouting team of the academies of Olympiacos.
+In 2023 he became the technical director of Keravnos Keratea.